 - Nursing home care: Nursing homes are residential centers for seniors who are medically stable, but have chronic conditions or mobility issues that make living alone difficult or dangerous.
 Unlike SNFs, nursing homes do not necessarily have physical therapy-focused goals.

 - Hospice care: Hospice care is for terminally ill people who have been determined by a doctor to have 6 months or less to live.
 However, note that Medicare only covers hospice care if the provider is Medicare-approved.
 Once approved for hospice care, beneficiaries and their families work with a dedicated hospice team to set up a plan of care that suits their needs.

 - Home health care: Physical therapy, occupational therapy, and speech-language pathology services are examples of home health care covered by Part A. However, Part A does not cover 24-hour care at your home, meal delivery, or custodial care.

 How Much Does Medicare Part A Cost?

 Most people are eligible for premium-free Medicare Part A, where Part A coverage comes with no additional costs.
 However, those who are not eligible for premium-free Part A can purchase Part A coverage.
-In 2022, those who purchase Part A pay a premium of either $274 or $499 each month, depending on how long the beneficiary worked and paid Medicare taxes.
-In 2023, the premiums will be $278 or $505.
+In 2023, those who purchase Part A pay a premium of either $278 or $506 each month, depending on how long the beneficiary worked and paid Medicare taxes.

 Medicare Part A Premiums